Tam Lin: History

-The story has been adapted into numerous stories, songs and films.
+The story has been adapted into numerous stories, songs, and films.
+It is also associated with a reel of the same name, which is also known as the Glasgow Reel.

-It is listed as the 39th Child Ballad and number 35 in the Roud Folk Song Index.
+Tam Lin is listed as the 39th Child Ballad and number 35 in the Roud Folk Song Index.

 Synopsis

 Most variants begin with the warning that Tam Lin collects either a possession or the virginity of any maiden who passes through the forest of Carterhaugh.
 When a young woman, usually called Janet or Margaret, goes to Carterhaugh and plucks a double rose, Tam appears and asks her why she has come without his leave and taken what is his.
 She states that she owns Carterhaugh because her father has given it to her.

 In most variants, Janet then goes home and discovers that she is pregnant; some variants pick up the story at this point.
 When asked about her condition, she declares that her baby's father is an elf whom she will not forsake.
 In some versions, she is informed of a herb that will induce abortion; in all the variants, when she returns to Carterhaugh and picks a plant, either the same roses as on her earlier visit or the herb, Tam reappears and challenges her action.